Illinois CAM Disputes: The 10-Year Recovery Window [2026]

 | 5-year total | $49,650 |

 Under the Illinois 10-year SOL, the tenant can recover errors going back to 2021 through 2031.
-The full 10-year recovery, assuming the error persists, could reach $100,000 or more.
+Full 10-year recovery, assuming the error persists, could reach $100,000 or more.
 In a four-year SOL state, the same tenant would be limited to approximately $40,000.

-CAMAudit flags this under Rule 7 by computing what base year expenses should have been at normalized occupancy and comparing the escalation trajectory to what it would have been under a correctly grossed-up base.
+CAMAudit flags this under Rule 7 by computing what base year expenses should have been at normalized occupancy and comparing the escalation trajectory.

 | Item | Detail |